ethereum/ethereum-org-website/src/content/contributing/adding-layer-2/index.md

 **Ethereum for data availability**

-- An important differentiating factor between other scaling solutions and layer 2 is data availability.
-A project **must** use Ethereum for data availability to be considered for listing.
+- Data availability is an important differentiating factor between other scaling solutions and layer 2.
+A project **must** use Ethereum Mainnet for data availability to be considered for listing.

 **Bridges**